Alamo Bowl: Most appearances

-Arizona State, Cincinnati, Houston, Kansas, UCF and West Virginia are the only current or former Big 12 members that have not appeared in the bowl, while Arizona State and USC are the only Pac-12 legacy members that have not appeared.
+Arizona State, Cincinnati, Houston, Kansas, UCF and West Virginia are the only current or former Big 12 members that have not appeared in the bowl.
+With the December 2025 appearance of USC, Arizona State is the only Pac-12 legacy member that has not appeared.
 Colorado has appeared as both a member of the Big 12 and Pac-12.

 Appearances by conference

-Updated through the December 2024 edition (32 games, 64 total appearances).
+Updated through the December 2025 edition (33 games, 66 total appearances).